-2020 Week 40, 41 ESSENCE data are partial data due to a temporary outage at facilities.
+Week 40 & 41 ESSENCE data is partial data due to a temporary outage at four facilities.
 A new Riverside County hospital joined ESSENCE in Week 48 of 2020 for a total of 15 participating hospitals.
 The addition of one hospital slightly elevates the baseline count from that week forward compared to previous weeks.